thinkshout/feeding-texas/_posts/2014-01-29-Farm-Bill-Statement.markdown

 featured: true
 ---

-## 850,000 Hungry Americans Will See Reduced Assistance
+## 850,000 hungry Americans will see reduced assistance

 FOR IMMEDIATE RELEASE: 1/29/14
 Contact: Celia Cole, 512-590-0659 or ccole@tfbn.org